 • Israel-Palestine—A just and lasting peace to benefit all in Palestine/Israel is a concern carried by many Friends and one we work toward in multiple ways.

-• Penal Abolition & Restorative Justice—Learn about our work moving from harm to healing and envisioning a transformed criminal justice system.
+• Penal abolition & restorative justice—Learn about our work moving from harm to healing and envisioning a transformed justice system.

-• Children of Incarcerated Parents—A focus for our criminal justice work is on the impacts on children and youth when a parent is incarcerated.
+• Children of incarcerated parents—A focus for our transformative justice work is on the impacts on children and youth when a parent is incarcerated.